neilrussell6/boilerplate-cli/README.md

 myapp
 ===

-> This is some boilerplate for CLI apps
+> This is some boilerplate for Python CLI apps

 setup
 ---